 Your time is almost up and you’ve STILL not done epic hikes!
 Make the most of the early morning freshness and conquer two birds with one stone.
 From Sheung Wan, head straight up the hill, through the university and onto The Peak path.
 There’ll be a whole lot of sweat and delayed calf ache, but the famous views from the top are well worth it.
 From here, take the iconic back down, but make sure to get the latest on the tram hiatus as part of ongoing upgrades for a better tourist experience.or any of Hong Kong’s

-[ Remarks: The Peak Tram service will be suspended from 28 June 2021 for approximately 6 months for an upgrade project.
+[ Remarks: The Peak Tram service is currently suspended for an upgrade project.
 For more details, please check the official website. ]

 The Hong Kong Tourism Board disclaims any liability as to the quality or fitness for purpose of third party products and services; and makes no representation or warranty as to the accuracy, adequacy or reliability of any information contained herein.